codesinger/shu/doc/shu-manual.md

                                 " to do so.");
 ```

-This is especially useful if you have a constant in a unit if you have a string
+This is especially useful if you have a a string constant in a unit test and you
-constant in a unit test and you have modified the code that creates the string.
+have modified the code that creates the string.  gtest will complain that the
-gtest will complain that the expected string did not match the actual string.
+expected string did not match the actual string.
+If the actual string is
-If the actual string is correct, copy it into the kill ring, go into your unit
+correct, copy it into the kill ring, go into your unit test, find the old
-test, find the old string, place the cursor in the old string, and replace it
-with the new.
+string, place the cursor in the old string, and replace it with the new.